f5devcentral/f5-rseries-training/docs/initial_setup_of_rseries_platform_layer.rst

   }

 To set System Time settings, use the following API call as an example.
-This will set the Timezone, enable NTP, and configure NTP servers.
+This will set the time zone, enable NTP, and configure NTP servers.

 .. code-block:: bash